MY EX-BOYFRIEND’S RING (18 years later, I get a friend request from him on Facebook.)

 I laughed out loud.
 He was right; you’d think it was an 8 carat Harry Winston pink diamond or something the way I flashed it around.
 But I was 18.
 Even though I tried to dissuade him from buying me a ring, I was thrilled with it and kept polishing it.

-I smiled as I replied, but as nostalgia washed over me, my smile faded.
+I smiled, but as nostalgia washed over me, my smile faded.
+We were college kids, dabbling in the world of adults.

 Me: u there?